alex-l-f/Whisper-Live-Translator/README.md

 The "Sound Mixer Options" setting in windows will let you easily set the output device, such as a virtual audio cable, for a given program

 Only tested in windows, but if you use linux you should be able to figure it out pretty easily

+##Setup help
+Python version must be >=3.7,<3.11
+You may need to install additional packages like pyaudio.